Thuringia: Religion

 Since the Protestant Reformation, the most prominent Christian denomination in Thuringia has been Lutheranism.
 During the GDR period, church membership was discouraged and has continued shrinking since the reunification in 1990.
 Today over two thirds of the population is non-religious.
-The Protestant Evangelical Church in Germany has had the largest number of members in the state, adhered to by 20.8% of the population in 2018.
+The Protestant Church in Germany has had the largest number of members in the state, adhered to by 20.8% of the population in 2018.
 Members of the Catholic Church formed 7.6% of the population, while 71.6% of Thuringians were non-religious or adhere to other faiths.
 The highest Protestant concentrations are in the small villages of southern and western Thuringia, whereas the bigger cities are even more non-religious (up to 88% in Gera).
 Catholic regions are Eichsfeld in the northwest and parts of the Rhön Mountains around Geisa in the southwest.
 Protestant church membership is shrinking rapidly, whereas the Catholic Church is somewhat more stable because of Catholic migration from Poland, Southern Europe and West Germany.
 Other religions play no significant role in Thuringia.
 There are only a few thousand Muslims (largely migrants) and about 750 Jews (mostly migrants from Russia) living in Thuringia.
 Furthermore, there are some Orthodox communities of Eastern European migrants and some traditional Protestant Free churches in Thuringia without any societal influence.

 The Protestant parishes of Thuringia belong to the Evangelical Church in Central Germany or to the Evangelical Church of Hesse Electorate-Waldeck (Schmalkalden region).
 Catholic dioceses are Erfurt (most of Thuringia), Dresden-Meissen (eastern parts) and Fulda (Rhön around Geisa in the very west).

 Politics

 National

-Thuringia is a stronghold for the Alternative for Germany (AfD), the party emerged as the largest in Thuringia in the 2021 national elections.
-In 2017 the party got 22.7%, while in 2021 they got 24.0%.
+Thuringia is a stronghold for the far right Alternative for Germany (AfD), the party emerged as the largest in Thuringia in the 2021 national elections.
+In 2017 the party got 22.7%, in 2021 they got 24.0%, and in 2025 they surged to 38.6%.

+State

+Thuringia is notable for being the first and only state in Germany where the modern successor to the Socialist Unity Party (SED), the party that ruled former East Germany until 1989, The Left (Die Linke), and the new far-right Alternative for Germany (AfD) have seen their first-ever first place finish in a state election.
+Die Linke in 2019, and the AfD in 2024.